LuluW8071/ASL-Alphabet-Detection/README.md

         python3 detect.py
         ```

-    >Note: If you have no webcame you can use application named droidcam instead to turn mobile phone as webcam and logs are created on the file named `action_handler.log`.
+    >Note: If you have no webcam you can use application named droidcam instead to turn mobile phone as webcam and logs are created on the file named `action_handler.log`.

 <i>This project utilizes the `EfficientNetB0` CNN architecture model for image classification.
 The pre-trained model is available in the `model/` directory.
 You can load the model file `efficientnet_model.pth` on Colab or a local device to perform inference on American Sign Language images.</i>